 According to the annual Nielsen report, Asian American women are tech-savvy jetsetters.
 This group is in a constant state of discovering new content and consumer products as they travel the world, juggle family and pursue professional goals.
-At work, 39% of Asian American women are entrepreneurs, and 46% say their goal is to make it to the top of their profession.
+At work, Asian American women own 39% of all Asian American-owned businesses, and 46% say their goal is to make it to the top of their profession.
 When it comes to spending, they’re not afraid to demand brands and products that support and speak to their values or personal goals: setting the stage for trends that are yet to hit the mainstream marketplace.

 “For brands, this fast-growing, young and digitally fluent consumer segment's ability to influence trends can not be ignored,” said Mariko Carpenter, vice president, Strategic Community Alliances, Nielsen.
 “Asian American females are the group to watch.
 At 19%, Asian American women comprise the largest group to immigrate to the United States between 2010 and 2015.
 Highly educated and adventurous—Asian American females are not only discovering new products and experiences as they explore the world, but they are also using social media to create shareable content that influences the marketplace.”